-The people of the Coastal Plains lived along the Atlantic coast, in an area ranging as far north as New Jersey and as far south as Florida.
+The people of the Coastal Plains and the coastal plain region lived along the Atlantic coast in an area ranging as far north as New Jersey and as far south as Florida.
 Native American tribes in these areas developed settled villages, elaborate cultures and a variety of languages.
 Tools, art, and implements of daily living all remain as a testament to the rich environment and communities that thrived on the Coastal Plain.